MichaelBell/rp1-hacking/README.md

 This uses the hook to launch the second core (core 1, the first core is core 0) at `0x20008000`.

-The current code then uses the second core to blinks an LED connected to GPIO 17.

 ### Building and running

 You'll need to install the arm-none-eabi toolchain to build RP1 binaries: